 As required by the Minister's revised order under section 36 of the Clean Water Act, the Source Protection Committee has been working on updates and improvements to the Source Protection Plan and Assessment Report.
-The proposed revised Source Protection Plan is expected to undergo agency and public consultation, and be submitted in 2024.
+The proposed revised Source Protection Plan has had agency and public consultation and is expected to be submitted in early 2025.